Britons protest Johnson's Brexit 'coup' move » Capital News

 Finance Minister Sajid Javid on Saturday defended the move, despite saying during the recent Tory leadership contest when he stood against Johnson that “you don’t deliver democracy by trashing democracy”.

-“It doesn’t usually sit for some time in September and early October,” he told BBC radio.
+“It doesn’t usually sit for some time in September and early October,” he told BBC radio, referring to parliament.

 An online petition calling for the government to reverse its suspension has garnered nearly 1.7 million signatures.